-As more law firms get their websites online and begin to really dial in their digital marketing strategies, the competition for “screen real estate” in search engine results has certainly started to heat up.
+As more law firms get their websites online and begin to dial in their digital marketing strategies, the competition for “screen real estate” in search engine results has certainly started to heat up.

 Here’s a list of 7 common lawyer SEO mistakes I see, and how they’re damaging your firm’s online visibility:

-Why is SEO important for law firms?
+What is SEO and why is it important for law firms?

 Fundamentally, Search Engine Optimisation (“SEO”) is a set of strategies, principles, and techniques you can implement to increase the ranking of your firm in Google’s (and other search engine’s) results.